Half-packed for Paris, dreaming of cobblestones and café au laits, I couldn’t sleep.

 Next stop: Paris.

-I couldn’t wait to see what the gargoyles had to say.
+I couldn’t wait to hear what the gargoyles — and perhaps the city itself — had to say.

 🖤